-Cost to Attend Summer Institute
+Cost + Applying to Summer Institute

-If the Summer Institute is taken for course credit, the tuition is $2730 for 3.0 credit hours.
 VU students can waive the registration fee if taking the course for credit.
 Non-VU students are eligible for the student discount.
 Non-VU students must apply for non-degree admission with the Admissions office and will have to follow this process:

 Non-Degree Students and Auditors